 6 months, 11-13 hours time difference meant more asynchronous development with 3 synchronous events between the 2 groups

-Interact [Open Source Learner Management Software includes file sharing, discussion, blogging and chat technologies [formed the asynchronous working environment, UpStage [open source, cyberformance or networked performance space], iVisit [webcamera conferencing], and email
+- Interact: an Open Source Learner Management Software developed for education in Aoteaora/NZ includes file sharing, discussion, blogging and chat technologies this formed the asynchronous working environment

 The project worldx, devised by Karla Ptacek and Vicki Smith, developed between the two groups of students through asynchronous discussion and sharing of files [image, text, sound and video] while they learned how to develop artefacts for, and engage through, the newly developed online theatre space UpStage.